chrislng/VaxTodo/README.md

 ## Features

 - Book a vaccination period.
-- Manage visitor, volunteer and employee accounts.
+- Manage employee, volunteer and visitor accounts.
 - Manage appointments.
 - Add important vaccination-related information in a visitor's account and follow up on it.